TROG111/Recipes/README.md

 Users upgrading from a previous version of the recipe application will need to check the links on the client PB since these have changed in version 1_3_0.
 They need to be core, menudb, screen1, screen2, screen3, commsdb - in this order.
 If you are unsure, then remove the client PB and replace it following the installation instruction from 6 onwards.

 Some users have identified that they do not have a copy of dksjon.lua in their library folder.
-This can be provided on request if you dont have it.
+This can be provided on request if you dont have it - although it is part of the standard DU installation.

 I believe that the time data for the new uncommon, advanced and rare industry recipes is incorrect - appologies, I will fix it soon.
 There may  also be a few incorrect mass/volume data in some of the newer recipes.
 Please, if you notice any specificy data error, report them to me and I will endeavor to fix them.